descope/python-sdk/docs/otp.md

 descope_client.otp.sign_in(DeliveryMethod.EMAIL, "mytestemail@test.com")
 ```

-Use DeliveryMethod.PHONE (for text message) or DeliveryMethod.WHATSAPP (for Whatspp message), replacing the second argument with a valid phone number.
+Use DeliveryMethod.PHONE (for text message) or DeliveryMethod.WHATSAPP (for WhatsApp message), replacing the second argument with a valid phone number.

 ### 3. User Verification